-Dr. Martinez completed a two-year postdoctoral fellowship at Wright Institute Los Angeles.
+Dr. Martinez completed her predoctoral internship and postdoctoral fellowship at Wright Institute Los Angeles.
 In addition to her private practice she acts as the Director of Clinical Relations for WILA and facilitates institutional and trainee development in professional marketing.
 Currently, Aimee is a Clinical Associate in psychoanalytic training at the New Center for Psychoanalysis.
 Prior to pursuing clinical training, Aimee worked in entertainment sports and event marketing, skills she now applies to develop clinical referral relationships.
 Although she possesses extensive marketing experience, her true passion lies in the creativity of psychoanalytic clinical work.
 Aimee utilizes a psychodynamic perspective on addiction to address underlying issues of trauma and attachment including depression and anxiety that accompany substance use disorders.
 She is passionate about working with emerging adults supporting post-collegiate anxiety and identity formation, those in creative industries, and former college athletes.

 Ilana Bar-Din Giannini, LCSW

 Group Therapies Program Director

 After twenty years working as a screen and television writer, Ilana shifted gears and earned her Masters in Social Work at the University of Southern California.
 She completed a two-year Postgraduate Fellowship at Wright Institute Los Angeles and moved into private practice where she works with adults and families.
 Much of her work focuses on women who have been exposed to trauma.
 Ilana has joined the WILA staff as the Group Therapies Program Director in order to design and implement new group therapy experiences for the clinic.
 Ilana’s inaugural project, Voices of Warriors: A Psychotherapy Group for Women Survivors of Trauma, serves the needs of women who have faced physical and/or sexual assault.